 Senators are school leaders who help to make John Lyman School be the best it can be.
 They bring ideas and information from their classes to senate meetings and then bring information from the senate meetings back to their classes.
 Senators do the morning announcements, give tours to people who visit the school, and plan community service projects for the school to complete.
 They also plan spirit days such as Sports Day and Pajama Day.

-Senators are students who follow our school rules and demonstrate Region 13's Core Ethical Values of Respect, Responsibility, Honesty, Kindness and Courage.
+Senators are students who follow our school rules and demonstrate Region 13's Core Ethical Values of Respect, Responsibility, Honesty, Kindness, and Courage.
 They have to be good role models because other students look up to them.
-There are two senators from every 3/4 class who are elected by their classes during the month of October.
-In December, 1/2 classes hold their senate elections.
-One second grade student from each class is elected by his or her peers.
+There is a senator from every 3rd and 4th-grade class who are elected by their class during the month of October.
+In December, 2nd-grade classes hold their senate elections.
+One second-grade student from each class is elected by his or her peers.

 The Tech Crew